JiashengYan/CarND-Term1-P2/README.md

 Solution Approach
 ---
 To solve the problem, firstly i used the default LeNet with image preprocessed, yet the result stay around 9.90, then I set the weightmatrix of each layer deeper and the result was improved but still not very satisfying.
-Then I learned that the balance of classes played a big role and through upsampling under-sampled classes, the validation accuracy improved to 9.95 and test accuracy to 9.53.
+Then I learned that the balance of classes played a big role and through upsampling under-sampled classes, the validation accuracy improved to 9.92 and test accuracy to 9.54.

 * Data Preprocess: First of all, the images were converted to grayscale and values were normalized into (0,1) as both measures improved the accuracy.
 Histogram equalization was also applied to the dataset and the signs are visually much sharper, especially for images that are originally very dark.
 Yet the result didn't show any improvement or deterioration.
 As the data is very unbalanced, I upsampled them to achieve a uniform calss distribution.
 Instead of adding same images over, I used warpperspective to transformed images to right or left in a random small angle.
 The training result from the balanced data improved from around 0.91 to 0.94.

-* Nadam Optimizer: Both AdamOptimizer and Nadam optimizer were compared in trainning and the Nadam optimizer was faster as it utilizes momentum, but both optimizer yield similar accuracy in the end.
+* Nadam Optimizer: AdamOptimizer and Nadam optimizer were compared in trainning and the Nadam optimizer was faster as it utilizes momentum, but both optimizer yield similar accuracy in the end.

 * Overfitting and Underfitting: As shown in the learning curve, the accuracy keeps almost constant after the 30th epoch.
-Increasing the complexity also didn't improve the predict(Adding a convolutional layer degraded the accuracy from 0.953 to 0.948 and adding a fully connected layer didn't have a noticeable effect), so the network is not underfitting, maybe increasing training data will be effective to improve the result further.
+Increasing the complexity also didn't improve the prediction (Adding a convolutional layer degraded the accuracy from 0.954 to 0.948 and adding a fully connected layer didn't have a noticeable effect), so the network is not underfitting, maybe increasing training data will be effective to improve the result further.

-* Hyperparameter Tuning: To let the model to achieve a higher accuracy, I tried different learning rate, regularization coefficient, batch size, epochs, whenever a higher accuracy was reached, I use it as a new baseline and adjust other parameters to see if further improvment is possible.
+* Hyperparameter Tuning: To let the model to achieve a higher accuracy, I tried different learning rate, regularization coefficient, batch size, epochs. whenever a higher accuracy was reached, I use it as a new baseline and adjust other parameters to see if further improvment is possible.
 Learning rate higher than 0.001 converge faster at first yet the final accuracy is lower.
-Learning rate lower than 0.001 converge slower but also can not deliver better result.
+Learning rate lower than 0.001 converge slower and also can not deliver better result.
 The optimal value for regularization war found to be near 0.0001 as both higher or lower value degrade the result.

 * Model Evaluation: The trained model can be evaluated through the prediction accuracy and loss function on test dataset or the certainty of prediction on new images.
-The prediction accuracy is the first metric and with similar accuracy, the smaller the loss function, the more stable the model.
+With similar prediction accuracy, the smaller the loss function, the more stable the model.

 Test a Model on New Images
 ---
-It is shown that overall the network can classify signs correctly, yet the probabilities of correct results are still not always very certain as most of the probabilities fail to exceed 50%.
+It is shown that overall the network can classify all new signs correctly, yet the probabilities of correct results are still not always very certain as most of the probabilities fail to exceed 50%.
 As the result shows, the brightness doesn't affect the result much.
 The contrast and clearity of image should have larger influence on the accuracy.